Society for Science - Advocate Program

 The stipend will be provided to the advocate in three installments of $1,000 each:

 - One during recruitment of participants and preparation for competition throughout the research experience (Fall – Exact timelines will vary by individual and their specific circumstances)

 - One after the research experience is concluded and advocates are guiding students through the application process and training them on how to write up their research (Winter - Exact timelines will vary by individual and their specific circumstances)

-- One after a minimum of three students have entered competitions (Spring - Exact timelines will vary by individual and their specific circumstances)
+- One after a minimum of three additional students have entered competitions (Spring - Exact timelines will vary by individual and their specific circumstances)